simonava5/Final-Project-for-Programming-and-Scripting/README.md

 # 3. CONCLUSION

+I found it extremely useful to get a general idea about the data to be analyzed using simple Python functions such as describe().
+It provided me with some basic information which gave me a greater understanding of what I've to work with.

 We can see from Table 3 that the average length and width of a sepal is 5.8 and 3.05, and the average length and width of a petal is 3.75 and 1.19 indicating that a petal of the Iris spieces is smaller in size than the sepal.

-We can clearly see by Diagram 1 that petal length and width are the smallest from 0-50 and increase in size again from 50-100 and again from 100-150.
+We can clearly see from Diagram 1 that petal length and width are the smallest from 0-50 and increase in size again from 50-100 and again from 100-150.
 As we already know from our data that rows 0-50 represent Iris Setosa, 50-100 - Iris Versicolor and 100-150 Iris Virginica, so it is undeniable that Iris Setosa have the smallest petals and Iris Virginica have the largest.

 Diagram 2. provides us with a clear visualization of each species variables.
 The biggest difference can be seen between Iris Setosa and Iris Virginica, and Iris Versicolor falls somewhere in the middle.

-There are a lot of ways to reach goals: you can get a basic description of the data, visualize it, identify patterns in it, identify challenges of using the data, etc.

-relationships between features will become more clear.
+Over all, visualisating the data using Matplotlib gave me a great insight of how data can be represented.
+It clearly demonstarted the different patterns and relationships between the variables.
+It gives data a totally different dynamic.

 ### REFERENCES: